dh1tw/pyhamtools/README.md

 ## Testing

 An extensive set of unit tests has been created for all Classes & Methods.
-In order to be able to perform all tests you need a QRZ.com account and a [Clublog API key](http://clublog.freshdesk.com/support/solutions/articles/54910-api-keys).
+To be able to perform all tests, you need a QRZ.com account and a [Clublog API key](http://clublog.freshdesk.com/support/solutions/articles/54910-api-keys).

 pyhamtools rely on the [pytest](https://docs.pytest.org/en/latest/) testing framework.
-In order to install it with all the needed dependencies run:
+To install it with all the needed dependencies run:

 ```bash